AdamMalec/rsschool-cv/cv.md

 ---

 ### **About Me:**
 Since 2018 I have been interested in web development.
 A lot of my skills in this sphere were acquired by self-learning.
-I am also Interested in UX/UI design.
+Also Interested in UX/UI design.
 I'm passionate about merging my technical abilities with design knowledge to deliver outstanding results and create amazing interfaces.

 ---